defenseunicorns/uds-capability-rook-ceph/README.md

 ### Standard Package

-Deploying the standard package is as easy as any other zarf package:
+Deploying the standard package is as easy as any other zarf package.
+Note that versioning for the standard package is simple and just based on the release/changelog in the repo since it is not dependent on zarf versioning.

 ```console
 zarf package deploy oci://ghcr.io/defenseunicorns/uds-capability/rook-ceph:0.0.7 --confirm # Example version, make sure to check releases!